Danail57/Python_OOP/README.md

 # Python_OOP

-This repository demonstrates fundamental principles of Object-Oriented Programming (OOP) in Python.
+This repository illustrates fundamental principles of Object-Oriented Programming (OOP) in Python.